douglashill/DynamicButtonStack/README.md

 1. Clone this repository.
 2. Drag `DynamicButtonStack.swift` into your Xcode project and add it to your target.

+### Swift Package Manager

+Add DynamicButtonStack to an existing Xcode project as a package dependency:

+1. From the File menu, select Swift Packages › Add Package Dependency…
+2. Enter “https://github.com/douglashill/DynamicButtonStack” as the package repository URL.

 ### CocoaPods

 1. Add the following to your `Podfile`: